slaibyh/CompProbSol/Learnin.md

 1. Mac paths must right click on file, click option - copy path to clipboard
 2. cos/sin functions take radians, but there are functions cosd/sind that take degrees.
 1. It might be useful to write the program in pen and paper before using the computer.
+## Functions
+1. Consistent, meaningful variable names
+1. `nargin` number of arguments into function/`nargout` gives the number of output arguments
+2. `varargin` and `varargout` are alternative ways of getting input and output.
+Offers flexibility

 # Resources
 - tutorialspoint.com/python
 - stackoverflow.com